Stock tank: Other uses

 Stock tanks are increasingly used as "rustic" backyard above-ground pools, or "stock tank pools" by retrofitting a filter pump and adding chlorine or stabilized hydrogen peroxide to keep the water clean throughout the summer.
 The water will need to be drained periodically and can be reused to water plants if hydrogen peroxide is used.
 Metal stock tanks have also been used as a cheap alternative for a hot tub.
 Various heating methods are possible, including use of a propane heater or submersible wood stove.

 Another use of a stock tank is at a fair or other event where they are filled with ice to keep canned and bottled beverages, or even perishables such as watermelons.
 A cowboy church commonly uses a stock tank for water baptisms.

-Stock tanks can also make perfect indoor habitats for aquatic pets, such as turtles or frogs.
+Stock tanks can also make perfect indoor habitats for aquatic pets, such as fish, turtles or frogs.
 Tackle shops are known to store minnows for fishing in them.